Undergraduate Summer Advising Information

 https://www.science.vt.edu/resources/orientation.html

-Refer to the College of Science Summer Orientation Site for the Expected Courses/Credits Worksheet and instructions for uploading that document.
+Refer to the College of Science Summer Advising Site for the Expected Courses/Credits Worksheet and instructions for uploading that document.

 This site also has important Resources for students to access as they prepare for their Summer Academic Advising Meeting.